Dentaly.org – Your Oral Healthcare Portal

 Teeth grinding is actually no laughing matter.
 It can cause irreparable damage to teeth due to the constant friction, and lead to headaches, muscle and joint pain in the jaw.

 We have compiled a complete guide to bruxism that explains the physical causes and consequences of bruxism.
 Stress and anxiety are major factors in this condition and we talk about how to reduce stress, relaxation techniques and medical solutions such as wearing a mouth guard at night to protect your teeth.
-We look at the pros and cons of over-the-counter solutions compared to having a custom-made night guard and their cost and we also tackle the problem of teeth grinding in children and babies.
+We look at the pros and cons of over-the-counter solutions compared to having a custom-made night guard and we also tackle the problem of teeth grinding in children and babies.

 Mouth ulcer treatments